HEXACO Personality Test: The Big Five's Smarter Sibling

 What Your HEXACO Profile Reveals

-Each factor tells you something specific:
+Each factor says something specific.

-Low Emotionality — Tough-minded.
-You don't scare easily, recover from setbacks quickly, and can handle disturbing situations without falling apart.
+High Emotionality?
+Stress hits you harder.
+Fear and anxiety land more intensely, attachments run deeper, and you empathize hard with others' suffering.
+You probably have a smaller but tighter social circle.
+Low Emotionality is the opposite.
+Tough-minded.
+You don't scare easily, you recover fast, and you can handle disturbing situations without falling apart.
 Useful in emergency medicine or combat.
 Less useful if your partner needs emotional validation.

-High Conscientiousness — Organized, disciplined, thorough.
+High Conscientiousness is organized, disciplined, thorough.
 You finish what you start and your workspace isn't a disaster zone.
+Low Conscientiousness is flexible, spontaneous, fine with mess.
+You work in bursts of inspiration, not steady routines.
+Deadlines are suggestions.

-Low Openness — Practical, concrete, traditional.
+High Openness means intellectually curious, creative, pulled toward novelty.
+You read widely, think abstractly, get bored by convention.
+Low Openness is practical, concrete, traditional.
 You prefer proven methods over experimental ones and don't see the point of art for art's sake.

 HEXACO and the Dark Side of Personality